 In the autumn of 2017 The Norwegian Genetic Resource Centre and Økologisk Norge invited the Royal Norwegian Society for Development to discuss the founding of a Norwegian Community Seed bank for plant material.
 Bodies involved in Norwegian seed work indicated that the Royal Norwegian Society for Development would be a natural hub for a national Community Seed bank of this kind.

 A collaboration agreement was signed with the Norwegian Genetic Resource Centre and the work is being supported by the Norwegian Agriculture Agency.
-The joint owners of the newly-established cooperative are initially Økologisk Spesialkorn DA and Solhatt Økologisk Hagebruk AS. Økologisk Norge and Norsk Landbruksrådgivning are active supporting bodies.
+The joint owners of the newly-established cooperative are initially Økologisk Spesialkorn DA, Solhatt Økologisk Hagebruk AS and Norges Vel.

 Norges Vel has long traditions of promoting the cultivation of plants